-His Royal Highness Prince Ali Bin Al-Hussein of Jordan (born on 23 December 1975) is the son of the late His Majesty King Hussein and Her Majesty Queen Alia of Jordan.
+His Royal Highness Prince Ali Bin Al-Hussein of Jordan is the son of the His late Majesty King Hussein and Her late Majesty Queen Alia of Jordan.

 Prince Ali holds the Al-Nahda decoration of the first degree as well as a number of foreign decorations, including a British Knighthood, the French Légion d’honneur, and the Order of the Rising Sun of Japan.